egor-xyz/egor-xyz/README.md

 # We are hiring!
-Join The Best company in the world - Dynamic Yield!
+Join The Best company in the world - Dynamic Yield (Mastercard)!
 [All jobs here](https://grnh.se/fae82cbb1)

 ## Hi there, I'm Egor Stronhin